• Skip to primary navigation

 Lard's flavour is milder and more neutral.

-Suet tends to be firmer and waxy, whereas lard is softer and smoother.
+Suet is usually firmer and waxy, whereas lard is softer and smoother.

-Both fats can add taste and texture to dishes.
+Both fats can add taste and texture to dishes - for a quick primer on naming those differences see extract vs flavor explainer.

 Suet is derived from the fat around cow or sheep kidneys.